jhamilton2394/Square-Sync-Manager/README.md

 Instead of creating products one at a time on your Squarespace website, SSC lets you import directly from excel.
 This is especially useful if you use excel to track inventory.

-After downloading and installing dependecies, then cloning the repository, a small amount of initial setup is required.
+After downloading and installing the most recent release, a small amount of initial setup is required.
 SSC needs a few pieces of information about your excel sheet in order to work, this information is referred to as the column headers.
 SSC adapts to your spreadsheet so you don't have to change the layout for SSC to work properly.
 Simply tell it the names of the columns used for product name, sku, item description, price, and quantity (a 'Deleted' column was added in v0.0.3.
 See update notes).